 Hitting puberty can be an emotional and physical rollercoaster.
 There is an overwhelming amount of information on ways to remove unwanted hair, along with products to help you get the most out of your hair removal routine.

-With the ever increasing access to the internet and social media in particular, it’s very easy for teenagers to pick up misinformation and bad advice about ways to remove excess hair.
+With the ever-increasing access to the internet and social media in particular, it’s very easy for teenagers to pick up misinformation and bad advice about ways to remove excess hair.
 I think most parents would rather their teenagers get advice from a professional esthetician than from their friends or places like youtube.

-From a recent experience with two sister teenage clients (12 and 15 years), teenagers value unbiased advice from someone experienced and understands what they’re going through.
+From a recent experience with two sister teenage clients (12 and 15 years), teenagers value unbiased advice from someone experienced and understand what they’re going through.
 Most often, they prefer talking to someone other than a parent.
 As an esthetician, I only recommend products that I have thoroughly researched and know are suitable for teenage skin.
 So here are some important points to consider to help your teenage daughter decide on the method for unwanted hair removal.